Danny Williams (boxer): Prizefighter

+Resumed reign as British champion

 Williams vs. Chisora

 Williams defended his British title for a third and final time against Derek Chisora on 15 May 2010.
 Williams lost by KO in round two.
 Before the fight he promised this would be his last fight, win or lose, but he has yet to announce his retirement.
 The fight was originally due to take place against Sam Sexton in February but was put back to May after Sexton injured his hand.
 Sexton withdrew from the fight again after his mother suffered a brain aneurysm and Chisora stepped in as a replacement.

-Comeback
+Comebacks

+Williams vs. Charr

 Williams returned to boxing after nearly a year of inactivity with a 2nd-round TKO victory over German Frank Kary Roth in Bielefeld on 5 March 2011.
 Williams was now being licensed to fight by the Baltic League of Professional Boxing, with the British Boxing Board of Control stating they had concerns about Williams's decline in ability to box.
 On 9 April, he scored his second KO win since his comeback.
 He won a 1-round KO against Hungarian Laszlo Toth.
 On 25 June Williams suffered a TKO defeat against Manuel Charr.
 The fight was controversially stopped in round 7 after a barrage from Williams was returned by a short flurry from Charr.
 It appeared that the referee stopped the fight in Charr's favour as soon as it looked like he may be in trouble.

-He then won a SD against Alfred Cole on 3 September, in Sweden, Cole returning after two years away from the sport.
+Williams then won a SD against Alfred Cole on 3 September, in Sweden, Cole returning after two years away from the sport.

 A fight with unbeaten Alexander Ustinov was set to take place in October 2011, but Williams withdrew due to a viral infection.
 Williams fought the Norwegian heavyweight boxer Leif Olve Dolonen Larsen in Pabellon Municipal, Silla, Valencia, Comunidad Valenciana, Spain on Friday 2 December 2011.
 Williams was dropped several times by the former NFL footballer and the fight was stopped in the second round.
 Williams announced his retirement once again shortly afterwards, but a return to boxing was scheduled against 0–3 middleweight Marvin Meyer, leading to various hoax articles claiming that Williams was moving down to middleweight.
 This fight never happened, and neither did a rematch with Zoltan Petranyi for the Universal Boxing Organisation (UBO) European title, which was called off on the day of the fight after Williams was cut when he fell over in the shower.
 The two fighters entered the ring on fight night to apologise to the crowd for the incident.
 A second rescheduling of the fight, which had already been postponed from 2011 due to "personal problems" for Williams, was promised but has yet to be scheduled.